craigbuckler/publican-starter/src/content/01_docs/04_configuration/01_file.md

 node --env-file=.env.dev ./publican.config.js
 ```

-A `.env.prod` file can override development settings.
+An `.env.prod` file could override development settings.
 In most cases, it will be a matter of changing `NODE_ENV`:

 {{ `.prod.dev` example }}
 ```bash